Humanistic principles shape our care work:

 The individual level

-This refers to each individual changing their own self-image and identity through a new status.
+This refers to each individual changing their own self-image and identity through a new

 The interactional level

-This level relates to relationships.
-It concerns change, loss, expansion or reorganisation of relationships (e.g. friends from day care are no longer there, new friends are made at nursery/school).
+relationships (e.g. friends from day care are no longer there, new friends are made at

 Getting to know the new care situation

-When starting nursery or school, parents and professionals can arrange a visit/taster day etc. with the new institution/new caregiver in advance.
-This can help to reduce uncertainty.
+day etc. with the new institution/new caregiver in advance.
+This can help to reduce

 The contextual level

-This level refers to coping with life situations such as parental separation or the birth of a sibling.
+This level refers to coping with life situations such as parental separation or the birth of

 Every child copes with transitions at their own pace

-Coping can promote or hinder personal development (joy and curiosity as well as uncertainty and fears can arise).
+Coping can promote or hinder personal development (joy and curiosity as well as uncertainty

-Coping depends on temperament, previous experiences and psychological resilience in dealing with new and unfamiliar situations.
+Coping depends on temperament, previous experiences and psychological resilience in dealing

 Caregivers and adults are responsible for ensuring that transitions are successful.